glevanov/vue-monster-slayer/README.md

-# vue-monster-slayer
+# Monster Slayer
-Course project #1 from Vue JS 2 - The Complete Guide
+This game is based on project No.1 from [Vue JS 2 - The Complete Guide](https://www.udemy.com/vuejs-2-the-complete-guide/) course.